rvlopes/GlorIA/README.md

 --use_env run-pretrain.py -b 128 -lr 1e-4 -ml 512 -ga 16 -e 1 -wd 0.01 -ws 10000 -ms 2000000 -ls 100 -ss 250000 \
 -fp16 bf16 -hrr 4 -deepspeed -t gptuga-tk-512 -m GPTNEO-1.3B -wandb gptuganeo-1.3B-2M -scheduler cosine_hard
 ```
-The **nproc_per_node** is a torch.distributed param, but it is important here, since it represents the number of DISTRIBUTED PROCESSES that will be launched - **this value corresponds usually to the number of GPUs you are using**.
+The **nproc_per_node** is a torch.distributed param, but it is important here since it represents the number of DISTRIBUTED PROCESSES that will be launched - **this value corresponds usually to the number of GPUs you are using**.
 You can view the detailed arguments for pre-training further below.

 The *-t* flag is used to load our own produced tokenizer (gptuga-tk-512), and *-m* indicates the base model we want to use - which was GPTNeo-1.3B initially.